vaishnavrajendran/Page-Picker/README.md

   - `SERVER_URL: http://localhost:8080`

     Do npm install and npm start

+## Scope of improvements for the app:

+   - Add debouncing for the backend api's
+   - Uploading the pdf's to other servers like s3 bucket
+   - Creating a seperate page to view the modified documents
+   - If not create a cron to delete the modified documents from the server

-#### If any queries feel free to reachout me on vaishnavrajendran95@gmail.com or https://www.linkedin.com/in/vaishnav-r-b7b933195/
+#### If any queries, feel free to reachout me on vaishnavrajendran95@gmail.com or https://www.linkedin.com/in/vaishnav-r-b7b933195/